HOW TO BECOME AN INDISPENSABLE EMPLOYEE

-There are several strategies that you can take to try to protect your job.
-This is assuming that your job continues to have value to your employer.
-The strategies vary in their impact and the effort required to implement them.
+The strategies vary in their impact and in the effort required to implement them.
 Their effectiveness depends on your employer’s organization and culture – and your own capabilities.

 The best employee